 What is Liverpool John Moores University’s reputation?

-The TEF 2023 panel identified the standout feature of the student experience to be LJMU’s “outstanding engagement with its students, leading to continuous improvement to the experiences and outcomes of its students”.
-Results of the latest National Student Survey show an enhanced appreciation for the broad experience by LJMU students, whose responses put the university joint 23rd in our analysis (up 11 places compared with our previous edition) and in the top 50 for teaching quality (joint 47th — a 21-place improvement).
+LJMU gained its royal charter in 1992, but its heritage is traced to the Liverpool Mechanics’ School of Arts, founded in 1823.
+The university commemorated its bicentenary with a gold rating for student outcomes in the government’s Teaching Excellence Framework (TEF 2023).
+The TEF panel identified the standout feature of the student experience to be the university’s “outstanding engagement with its students, leading to continuous improvement”.
+Results of the latest National Student Survey show an enhanced appreciation for the broad experience, with the university ranking 18th in our analysis and in the top 50 for teaching quality (41st).

 What degree courses have been discontinued and what new courses are available?